spiral/docs/basics/quick-start.md

 # Quick Start
-Spiral framework contains a lot of components build to operate seamlessly with each other.
+The spiral framework contains a lot of components built to operate seamlessly with each other.
-In this article we will show how to create a demo blog application with REST API, ORM, Migrations, request validation, queue and user authorization.
+In this article, we will show how to create a demo blog application with REST API, ORM, Migrations, request validation, queue, and user authorization.

 > The components and approaches will be covered at basic levels only.
 Read the corresponding sections to gain more information.

 ## Installation
-Use composer to install the default `spiral/app` bundle with most of components out of the box:
+Use composer to install the default `spiral/app` bundle with most of the components out of the box:

 ```bash
 $ composer create-project spiral/app spiral-demo
 $ cd spiral-demo
 ```

-> Use the opposite build `spiral/app-cli` to install spiral with minimal dependencies.
+> Use the different build `spiral/app-cli` to install the spiral with minimal dependencies.

-If everything installed correctly you can open your application immediately by starting the server:
+If everything installed correctly, you could open your application immediately by starting the server:

 ```bash
 $ ./spiral serve -v -d
 ```

 You just started an [application server](/framework/application-server.md).
-The same server can used on production, making your development environment similar to the final setup.
-Out of the box server includes instruments to write portable applications with HTTP/2, GRPC, Queue, WebSockets, etc and does not require external brokers to operate.
+The same server can be used on production, making your development environment similar to the final setup.
+Out of the box, the server includes instruments to write portable applications with HTTP/2, GRPC, Queue, WebSockets, etc. and does not require external brokers to operate.

 By default, the application available on `http://localhost:8080`.
 The build includes multiple pre-defined pages you can play with.